rtitmuss/torn/doc/bootloader.md

 Run `avrdude -c usbasp -p atmega328p` in your Terminal.

-If everything is working you should get a message simliar to this one:
+If everything is working you should get a message similar to this one:

 ```